 Is there any articles charge for Authors?

 IJOSH is now charging an article processing fee of US$ 50 (SAARC authors) and US$ 100 (other country authors) which is payable after the article is selected.
 Authors from Nepal are waived from the processing fee.
 Authors from the developing countries may request for a waiver of the article processing fee or discounted article processing fee.

 What are authors paying for?

 Costs are involved for the publication process, digital typing and copy-editing; the author is asked to pay an article-processing charge.

-When do I need to pay Article Publication Charges?
+When do I need to pay Article Processing Charges?

 Article processing charges will have to be paid after the manuscript has been peer reviewed and accepted for publication.
 The corresponding author will be responsible for arranging the payments.